Below please find CountyCare’s Clinical Practice Guidelines.

 US Preventive Services Task Force

-There is no recommendation to screen for prostate cancer with prostate-specific antigen (PSA) testing for the asymptomatic, low-risk man.
-Along the same line, a digital rectal exam (DRE) is at the provider’s discretion and after an informed discussion with the patient.
-Screening with both PSA and DRE may be considered at age 40 for African American ancestry or family history risk of a first-degree relative diagnosed at younger than 65 years of age.
+There is no recommendation to screen for prostate cancer with prostate specific antigen (PSA) testing for the asymptomatic, low risk man.
+Along the same line, digital rectal exam (DRE) is at the discretion of the provider and after informed discussion with the patient.
+Screening with both PSA and DRE may be considered at age 40 for African American ancestry or family history risk of a first degree relative diagnosed at younger than 65 years of age.

 Skin Cancer Screening